Lansoweb/athena/README.md

 ## Introduction

-This is a Service Discovery system made with PHP, using Zend Expressive micro-framework.
+This is a Service Discovery server made with PHP, using Zend Expressive micro-framework.

 It's goal is to provide service discovery via REST API to distributed systems, like in a micro service architeture.

+The client library is [Athena-Client](https://github.com/mt-olympus/athena-client) and there will be framework-specific implmentations in the future.

 ## Workflow Example